-The Moresby estuary grade has remained ‘good’ in the 2018-19 reporting period with the score increasing slightly from 65 in the previous year to 66.
+The Moresby estuary grade has remained ‘good’ in 2019-20 with the score increasing slightly from 66 to 70.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

-The Moresby estuary water quality remained ‘good’ with the score increasing slightly from 79 in 2017-18 to 80.
+The Moresby estuary water quality improved to ‘very good’ with the score increasing slightly from 80 in 2018-19 to 83.

-DIN (dissolved inorganic nitrogen) was the lowest scoring indicator (65) and was graded ‘good’, along with dissolved oxygen and turbidity, meaning monthly median values were often meeting guideline values.
+DIN (dissolved inorganic nitrogen) along with dissolved oxygen were the lowest scoring indicators (both 69) and were graded ‘good’, meaning monthly median values were often meeting guideline values.

-Chlorophyll a and filterable reactive phosphorus (FRP) were graded ‘very good’ with most monthly median values meeting guideline values.
+Chlorophyll a, filterable reactive phosphorus (FRP) and turbidity were graded ‘very good’, with most monthly median values meeting guideline values.